crespire/rails_railsbook/implementation.md

 The testing is done for the project as of this point, so that is good.

-My next step is to explore Omniauth, and my goal is to enable Twitter and Google for this toy app.
-After that, I will probably write some simple request tests related to Omniauth, as I think it'll be a good opportunity to flex the mocks/stubs muscle again (haven't used them since Chess!).
+My next step is to explore Oauth, and my goal is to enable Twitter and Google for this toy app.
+After that, I will probably write some simple request tests related to Oauth, as I think it'll be a good opportunity to flex the mocks/stubs muscle again (haven't used them since Chess!).

 Adding real time notification count updates took a bit more brain flex than I had anticipated, but I got it working!
-Now we can move on to Omniauth.
+Now we can move on to Oauth.

-Finished omniauth!
+Finished Oauth!
 I ended up adding Github and Google, rather than Twitter and Google, but it seems relatively simple to add another provider if I want.

 Now to style the whole thing, which I think will be a little overwhelming.
-I've already got some of the scafolding done in terms of CSS, all my own generated views follow (somewhat) the BEM methodology with namespacing.
+I've already got some of the scaffolding done in terms of CSS, all my own generated views follow (somewhat) the BEM methodology with name spacing.

 l = layout
 c = component